Tennessee (film): Music

 Mariah Carey co-wrote "Right to Dream" with Willie Nelson and performed it with Nelson's harmonica player, Mickey Raphael, for the movie's soundtrack.
-"It's not really country," says Nelson, "It's more Mariah."

 In May 2010, Carey's cover of Kris Kristofferson's "Help Me Make It Through the Night," was leaked online.
 It was originally supposed to appear on the Tennessee soundtrack.

 Release

 Carey with Robert De Niro at the 2008 Tribeca Film Festival, where the film had its premiere.

 The premiere of Tennessee took place at the Tribeca Film Festival on April 26, 2008.
 Tennessee was released to 15 theaters on June 5, 2009.
 Playing in limited release, Tennessee has grossed $9,438 from 15 theaters for a per-screen average of $629 in its opening weekend.
 As of June 24, it grossed a total of $16,100.

 Home media

-The DVD, initially scheduled for release on September 1, 2009, was released on January 26, 2010 in accordance with the film's official promotional site.
+The DVD, initially scheduled for release on September 1, 2009, was released on January 26, 2010, in accordance with the film's official promotional site.
 A Blu-ray version of the film has yet to be released in the US, instead getting released in Canada.
 The disc is presented in the original theatrical aspect ratio in HD but with only lossy audio, no subtitles, and no special features.